Repairing a Child’s Wicker Rocker–Step by Step

 Apply the paint carefully and lightly so you don’t get runs and globs of paint on this fine, intricate work and cover up all the detail.
 Allow the paint to dry several days to a week so it dries thoroughly before it’s put into use for successful wicker restoration project!

 Thank you so much for visiting WickerWoman.com and we hope you’ve found this article on “How-to Repair a Child’s Wicker Rocker” helpful and will come back often to see further updates.
-Please Share This! article with your friends, use the handy link below.
+Please Share This! article with your friends, use the handy social buttons below.

 <– Back to Articles, Tip Sheets, Reports